SpartacusIam/unraid-scripts/README.md

 ## Please note that these scripts are tested by me for my use cases.
 They very well may work for you but I have not thoroughly tested these scripts under all conditions.
 Please test and use at your own risk.

+# Support

+If you find these scripts helpful, consider buying me a beer to show your appreciation.  https://www.buymeacoffee.com/iamspartacus

 # Unraid User Scripts

 Various bash scripts to be used in the User Scripts plugin in Unraid